-Brandon University and the Indigenous Peoples’ Centre is proud to offer the second cohort of the Al and Bee Wagner Indigenous Student Transition Program in the fall of 2021.
+Brandon University and the Indigenous Peoples’ Centre is proud to offer the Al and Bee Wagner Indigenous Student Transition Program in the fall of 2022.
 The program will focus on offering transitioning support to Indigenous students starting their education at Brandon University under four pillars; academic, social, personal and cultural.

 The program is open to Indigenous students entering their first year at Brandon University.
 Our transition program will unlock the potential of Indigenous students by developing their academic skills and by fostering social, community and cultural supports that will increase success rates at the university level.

 “The program can be for any type of student, whether if you are C student or an A student.
 Just having support is so amazing and it is something I would recommend for anybody.”

 Students will have support from committed staff and mentors, including traditional knowledge keepers and Elders, as well as strong peer-group support.
 There will be a wide range of culturally appropriate supports and resources; students can take part in ceremonies.

 We will have a small cohort of students so that they can benefit from personalized attention that is Brandon University’s hallmark.
 The cohort will meet throughout the school year to get academic support through study groups, tutors, and the Academic Skills Centre.
 Students looking for advising or academic coaching support can contact Indigenous Student Success Officer, Michelle Bessette at the Indigenous Peoples’ Centre at BessetteM@BrandonU.ca.